williamtroup/Calendar.js/README.md

 - Adding, updating, and removing events, with full custom colors support.
 - Full API available via public functions.
 - Drag and Drop for events, even across multiple Calendars!
-- Drag and Drop for moving events to new times, and resizing to adjust event durations (only in Full Day view).
+- Drag and Drop for moving events to new times, and resizing to adjust event durations (in Full Day/Week views).
 - Cut, Copy, Paste (with multi-select support), and Duplication of events.
 - Configurable text for translations (see "dist/translations" for languages already available).
 - Day, Week, Month, Year, and All Events views.